facioquo/stock-indicators-python/docs/pages/guide.md

     Note: we do not support the open source [Mono .NET Framework](https://www.mono-project.com).

-2. Find and install the **stock-indicators** Python package into your environment.
+2. Install the **stock-indicators** Python package into your environment.

     ```bash
     # bash CLI command